DKISTDC/dkist/docs/tutorial/3_the_dataset.md

 ```

 This gives us a lot of information about the both the *pixel dimensions* of the data (the coordinates of the detector grid) and the *world dimensions* (the physical coordinates of the image).
-Before we go on to using the `Dataset` for inspecing the data, we should take a moment to inpsect these coordinate systems and consider what they mean.
+Before we go on to using the `Dataset` for inspecting the data, we will take a moment to discuss coordinate systems and consider what the `Dataset` output above means.

 ## `Dataset` and `NDCube`: Coordinate aware arrays